 - Financial Aid Night: FAFSA Application is an opportunity for parents to come in with their student(s) to sit in on presentations about different financial aid opportunities.

-- Lunch/ Afterschool Workshops: In collaboration with the Counseling Office, a variety of lunch and/or after-school workshop may be arranged for students to take advantage of such as CSU Mentor Application, CSUF Student Portal Navigation, Financial Aid and more.
+- Lunch/ Afterschool Workshops: In collaboration with the Counseling Office, a variety of lunch and/or after-school workshop may be arranged for students to take advantage of such as Cal State Apply Application, CSUF Student Portal Navigation, Financial Aid and more.

 Peer Advising Services